how does mental health affect physical health

 Share

-Both depression and anxiety can cause the following physical health complications:
+Both depression and anxiety can also cause less obvious physical health problems:

 • Insomnia